gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 }
 ```

-Create a symbolic link in `sites-enabled` that points to the config file we just created:
+Now create a symbolic link in `sites-enabled` that points to the config file we just created in `sites-available`.
+This "enables" the configuration so that nginx will run it:

 ```shell
 sudo ln -s /etc/nginx/sites-available/umami.conf /etc/nginx/sites-enabled/
 ```

-Reload nginx:
+{{% aside type="tip" %}}
+If you chose a something other than Ubuntu to run Umami on, you might not have the `sites-enabled` and `site-available` directories.
+If this is you, search online on how to add nginx configuration for your particular OS (it's not tricky).
+{{% /aside %}}

+Now that we've modified the config file, reload nginx:

 ```shell
 sudo systemctl reload nginx